WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 There are a few reasons to use ESNext and the extra step.
 First, it makes for simpler code that is easier to read and write.
 Using a transformation step allows for tools to optimize the code to work on the widest variety of browsers.
 Also, by using a build step you can organize your code into smaller modules and files that can be bundled together into a single download.

-There are many tools that can perform this transformation or build step, but in this tutorial we will focus on Webpack and Babel.
+There are different tools that can perform this transformation or build step, but WordPress uses Webpack and Babel.

 [Webpack](https://webpack.js.org/) is a pluggable tool that processes JavaScript creating a compiled bundle that runs in a browser.
 [Babel](https://babeljs.io/) transforms JavaScript from one format to another.
 You use Babel as a plugin to Webpack to transform both ESNext and JSX to JavaScript.

+The @wordpress/scripts package abstracts these libraries away to standardize and simplify development, so you won't need to handle the details for configuring those libraries.

 ## Quick Start